ccrudkin/weatherscheme/README.md

 The app will not be able to communicate with the external APIs without a `.env` file.
 That is not included in the repo for security reasons, but can be sent separately or recreated.

 ### Project file structure:
 This app uses standard Express file structure.
-The main app is contained in `app.js`, while `/routes` contains the basic router script that handles server-side requests and process.
+The main app is contained in `app.js`, while `/routes` contains the basic router script that handles server-side requests and processes.

 The `/public` folder contains `/images`, `/javascripts`, and `/stylesheets`, which are self-explanatory; `/views` contains the EJS files that render into HTML.